grematt/RPC-Lang-Compiler/README.md

 }
 ```

 In the parenthesis, function parameters can be listed.
 The type after the parenthesis is the return type.
-A return type can exist an if statement,
+A return type can exist in an if statement,
 but the language is not sophisticated enough to detect return expressions within a statement.
 This means that a return value must be specified in the
 main body.
 ```